iCyku/PublicCatalog/README.md

 self.ConsoleLogger(f"Distance to the ball: {distance_to_ball} units")
 ```

 ---

----

-## Controlling the bot and Plugin Info
+## Controlling the Bot and Plugin Info
 Here is the documentation for the format of the plugin system, how it works, and some basic examples.

 The plugin API provides a recent game tick packet every tick, along with an up-to-date local_player_index and player name.
-The main() function of your plugin will be called constantly, which is why a time.sleep() is often added to reduce CPU usage or to handle tasks that don’t require real-time precision, such as checking only every few seconds.
+The `main()` function of your plugin will be called constantly, which is why a `time.sleep()` is often added to reduce CPU usage or to handle tasks that don't require real-time precision, such as checking only every few seconds.

 When creating your own plugin, you must name the class with "plugin_" as the prefix.
-Here’s an example of printing the ball’s location, along with the required name setup and format:
+Here's an example of printing the ball's location, along with the required name setup and format:

 ```python
 import time